junxuans/junxuans.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Test website.
 Hi!
 My name is Junxuan (Helen) Shen, a first-year PhD student at [MIT EECS](https://www.eecs.mit.edu/), where I am honored to be advised by [Prof. Thodoris Lykouris](https://mitmgmtfaculty.mit.edu/tlykouris/).
 I am currently supported by the Hewlett Packard Fellowship from MIT School of Engineering.

 My work explores the intersection of EconCS and Learning Theory.
 In particular, I am interested in exploring new models in multi-armed bandits, queueing theory, and optimal stopping theory, inspired by practical challenges encountered in online markets, with a goal of maximizing revenue and/or efficiency.